-In this age where customers rely far more on the opinions of their network that advertising, NPS – when used well – is a very important indicator.
+In this age customers rely far more on the opinions of their network than advertising.

 Satisfaction is not enough